Skip to content

 What problem it solves

 Traditional machine learning requires data scientists to "flatten" multi-table relational data into a single table (feature engineering), which often destroys valuable predictive signals stored in the relationships between tables.
-KumoRFM-2 works directly on the graph of connected tables, preserving foreign-key relationships.
+KumoRFM-2 works directly on the graph of connected tables, preserving foreign-key relationships and patterns.

 Where it fits in the stack